hashicorp-education/learn-vault-docker-lab/README.md

 ## What?

-Vault Docker Lab is a minimal 5-node [Vault](https://www.vaultproject.io) cluster running the official [Vault Docker image](https://hub.docker.com/_/vault/) with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) on [Docker](https://www.docker.com/products/docker-desktop/).
-A `Makefile`, [Terraform CLI](https://developer.hashicorp.com/terraform/cli), and the [Terraform Docker Provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs) power the cluster deployment.
+Vault Docker Lab is a minimal 5-node [Vault](https://www.vaultproject.io) cluster running the official [Vault Community edition image](https://hub.docker.com/_/vault/) with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) on [Docker](https://www.docker.com/products/docker-desktop/).
+A `Makefile`, plus [Terraform CLI](https://developer.hashicorp.com/terraform/cli), and the [Terraform Docker Provider](https://registry.terraform.io/providers/kreuzwerker/docker/latest/docs) start the cluster in a little over a minute.

 ## Why?

-To establish a small local Vault cluster with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) for development, education, and testing, but **certainly not for production**.
+To establish a small local Vault cluster in minutes with [Integrated Storage](https://developer.hashicorp.com/vault/docs/configuration/storage/raft) for development, education, and testing, but **certainly not for production**.

 ## How?